 Valuation Using the Income Approach

-Combining information from all approaches, the appraiser is then ready to state an estimated market value for the property in question.
-Note: While the appraised value is probably the strongest indication of what a house is worth, it probably will not be the price at which the property closes.
-Depending on the specific situations of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.
-But the appraised value is often employed as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
-It all comes down to this, an appraiser from OK Appraisals will guarantee you attain the most accurate property value, so you can make wise real estate decisions.
+Examining the data from all approaches, the appraiser is then ready to state an estimated market value for the property in question.
+Note: While the appraised value is probably the most reliable indication of what a property is worth, it probably will not be the final sales price.
+There are always mitigating factors such as seller motivation, urgency or 'bidding wars' that may adjust the final price up or down.
+But the appraised value is typically employed as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
+The bottom line is, an appraiser from OK Appraisals will guarantee you get the most accurate property value, so you can make the most informed real estate decisions.